DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 excess of those that pursued a different route.
-The former type of societies have in particular fostered the emergence of the individual human being as the basic unit of the social contract and endowed her with a new degree of acceptance, freedom, and protection.
+The former type of societies have in particular fostered the emergence of the individual human being as the basic unit of the social contract and endowed her with a new degree of acceptance, freedom and protection.
 The intrinsic superiority of democracy over an oligarchic system, let alone a dictatorship, was nonetheless far from obvious in the beginning.
 It required the development of a complex architecture of representation and